-The topic “Kent’s Twelve observations” is originally compiled from the “lecture no XXXV: Prognosis after observing the action of the remedy” from the book Kent’s “Lectures on homeopathic philosophy”.
+Hello Homeopaths, today we going to under the basic detail regarding the popular concept known as Dr Kent’s 12 Observations on Remedy or Remedy Relationship.
+The topic “Kent’s Twelve observations” is originally compiled from “lecture no XXXV: Prognosis after observing the action of the remedy” from the book Kent’s “Lectures on homoeopathic philosophy”.

 The following observations of Kent have grown out of much watch fullness, long waiting, and watching.
-“If homeopathic physician is not an accurate observer, his observations will be indefinite, and if his observations are indefinite, his prescription is indefinite”.
+“If the homoeopathic physician is not an accurate observer, his observations will be indefinite, and if his observations are indefinite, his prescription is indefinite”.

 First Observation: A Prolonged Aggravation and Final Decline of the Patient

 After the first prescription, if this observation is found, the physician has to interpret that the case was an incurable one.
-We have handled a case with an unfavorable prognosis.
+We have handled a case with an unfavourable prognosis.
+It is also known as Killer’s Aggravation.
 Pathological destruction may have already taken place in this case.
 We have handled a case where the reaction of the vital force is almost impossible or useless.
 The prescribed anti-psoric remedy was a deep-acting one for the case.

 Steps to be taken: Antidote the remedy immediately.
-The case is an incurable one, so the prognosis will be bad if not antidoted.
+The case is an incurable one, so the prognosis will be bad if no antidote.

 Second Observation: Long Aggravation with Final Slow Improvement